8. Launch

 Google Search Console

 Sign up for Google Search Console and make sure you can access your site.
-It's a tremendous free offering from Google and has sorts of useful features which help you spot any wrongdoings post-launch.
+It's a tremendous free offering from Google and has sorts of useful features which help you spot a lot of wrongdoings post-launch.
 The indexing is an important part, you want to make sure there that all pages are indexed that should be in the Google retrieval system.
-You can submit a site map through the Google Search Console admin to tell them about all your pages to get into the Google system.